brad-do/nb-miscellany/README.md

 ## poverty.ipynb
 A notebook that plots the US poverty rate and annotates the plot as to when key legislation was enacted.

+## read_html_part1.ipynb
+A notebook providing an example of pandas' powerful read_html function.

 ## rick_rolling.ipynb
 Here's a silly little notebook, inspired by [this](https://www.littlemissdata.com/blog/lacroix) [Little Miss Data](https://www.littlemissdata.com/) post, where I try to figure out to drop an animated GIF on top of a matplotlib chart.